With

 Using WITH for top-k computations

-Suppose you want to return the Users that the oldest Users in your database follows.
+Suppose you want to return the users that the oldest user in your database follows.
 This can be done

-in two steps: (i) compute the oldest person “a”; and (ii) find the Users that “a” follows and return.
+in two steps: (i) compute the oldest user a

 This is done in the below query:

-the Users that Zhang follows (there is only one such User, who is Noura.)
+follows.
+There is only one such user, who is Noura